RedHatEcosystem/ServiceNow/README.md

 ![Automation Controller](/images/controller-2.png)

-4. Enter the following information for the new Application Token:
+4. Enter the following information for the new Application form:

 | Key                      | Value                                                                                      | Note                               |
 |--------------------------|--------------------------------------------------------------------------------------------|------------------------------------|